thirdweb-dev/typescript-sdk/etc/sdk.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "TokenERC721" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "BaseERC721" needs to be exported by the entry point index.d.ts
 //
 // @public
 export class Erc721<T extends DropERC721 | TokenERC721 | BaseERC721> implements UpdateableNetwork {